A Walker's Community Checklist

 provincial, regional and city lands.
 Finally, to make a long story short, we persuaded

-Gloucester Public Works to quietly remove the fixture cover's tamper-proof locks that none of
+Gloucester Public Works to quietly remove the fixture cover's tamper-proof screws that none of

 the committee could figure out how to defeat, and to replace the bulb with a self-ballasted